 To simplify management, we recommend that you only define a single zone, as part of the resources for your production environment, if possible.
 You can still use subdomains of that zone for different environments.

 Once the zone is created, you will need to setup the necessary name server (NS) records in the parent DNS zone, before you can use it.
+This step must be completed before proceeding to create a certificate.
 For more information on how this delegation method works, you can read about authoritative name servers in this page.

 If your zone is for a subdomain of

 the Cloud Platform team can help you set it up; please create a support ticket.

 For any other domains (including any subdomain of